 Overall, it’s possible that chia seeds can improve these risk factors, but they probably won’t have a major effect unless followed by other beneficial changes in the diet.

-#4 – They’re great at helping out with type 2 diabetes.
+#4 – They’re great at helping maintain blood sugar levels.
 Type 2 diabetes is believed to be caused by obesity, which means it can likely be positively affected by diet (and exercise).

 When it comes to chia seeds and their overt effects on health, the most conclusive evidence we have about them and their ability to regulate conditions is in regards to type 2 diabetes.